franzholz/tcpdfbill_tt_products/README.rst

 ::

    plugin.tt_products {
+     bill {
-     bill.generation = auto
+        generation = auto
-     bill.conf {
+        conf {
            path = fileadmin/data/bill
         }
+     }
      orderEmail {
        10002.attachment = bill
      }
    }

-Use the setup bill.conf to overwrite the charset and the standard configuration attributes of TCPDF.
-This extension contains a HTML template file which you can move into the fileadmin folder if you want to adapt it to your needs.
+Use the setup "bill.conf" to overwrite the charset and the standard configuration attributes of TCPDF.
+Any other tt_products setup below "bill" is not available with this extension.
+This extension contains a HTML marker template file which you can move below the fileadmin folder in order to adapt it to your needs.
+Then you can add your company name, account number and modify the design of the marker template file.
+The PDF file will be generated and stored in the folder 'fileadmin/data' by default.
+Use the 'outputFolder' setup to change it.

 ::